owulveryck/blog/content/post/chrome-eye-of-the-cloud.md

 # Any real application?

-This is really fun and exciting.
-Now I will be able to code a memory cortex to fetch a training set and play with tensorflow.
+This is really fun and exciting.Now I will be able to code a memory cortex to fetch a training set.
+Then I will play with tensorflow.
 And do not think that everything has already been done, this area is full of surprises to come ([This is the Moravec's paradoc](https://en.wikipedia.org/wiki/Moravec%27s_paradox)).

-But on top of that, we can imagine a lot of application.
-Atually, this service is working out-of-the box on Android (and it will on iOS as soon as Apple will support the getUSerMedia interface).
+However, on top of that, we can imagine a lot of application.
+Actually, this service is working out-of-the box on Android (and it will on iOS as soon as Apple supports the getUSerMedia interface).
-I can imagine a simple web app (no need for an APK), that would warn you when it sees someone he knows.
+I imagine a simple web app (no need for an APK), that would warn you when it sees someone he knows.

-You can imagine a web gallery, and the webcam would wtch your reaction in front of different items and then tells you which one has been your favorite.
+I also imagine a web gallery, and the webcam would watch your reaction in front of different items and then tells you which one has been your favorite.

+Indeed, there may be a lot of great application for e-commerce.

-You can turn your laptop into a CCTV system so it can warn you when an unknown person in in the room.
+You can turn your laptop into a CCTV system so it can warn you when an unknown person in the room.
 We would do a preprocessing to detect humans before actually sending the info to the cloud.
 That would be cheaper and a lot more efficient than the crappy CV implemented in the webcam.

-And last but not least, combined with react.js, this can be used to do magic keynotes...
+And finally, combined with react.js, this can be used to do magic keynotes...
 But I will keep that for another story.

-As a conclusion, I will put this XKCD of septembre 2014... only 3 years ago, and yet, so many things have already changed:
+As a conclusion, I will put this XKCD of September 2014.
+It is only three years old, and yet, so many things have already changed:

 ![XKCD](https://imgs.xkcd.com/comics/tasks.png)